Sphereon-Opensource/OID4VC/README.md

 Creates the ProofOfPossession object and JWT signature

-The callback function created using `jose`
+The callback function created using the `jose` library.

 ```typescript
 // Must be JWS